Key Takeaways

 Section snapshot

 Students lose time decoding figures.
-Teach the visuals‑before‑text model.
+Teach the visuals‑before‑text model, and pace differently by passage type.

 5‑Minute‑Per‑Passage Model